Iosevka-Mayukai/Iosevka-Mayukai/README.md

 Iosevka Mayukai Monolite is variant from combination of Iosevka SS16 (PT Mono), Iosevka SS17 (Recursive Mono), and Iosevka SS05 (Fira Mono) with complete ligature support.

-Iosevka Mayukai Sonata is variant from combination of Iosevka SS18 (Input Mono) and Iosevka SS09 (Source Code Pro).
+Iosevka Mayukai Sonata is variant from combination of Iosevka SS18 (Input Mono) and Iosevka SS03 (Consolas).

-Each variant have ligature support, and also patched with Glyph from [Nerd Font Tools by Ryanoasis](https://github.com/ryanoasis/nerd-fonts).
-These variant are Suitable for Terminal or command prompt font, Vim, Emacs, terminal theme with powerline and glyph icons, such as OhMyZSH Powerlevel10K, Starship, Spaceship, and many more.
-Variants with glyph use filename **"Iosevka Mayukai xxxxx Nerd Font Complete"**. **Nerd Font Patch variant will remove ligature support because this Monospace font variant is for usage in Terminal or command prompt app**.
-If you want to use Iosevka Mayukai font for text editor, don't install variant file inside "nerd-patched-ttf" folder.
-You should use font file inside "ttf" folder if you want use ligature support.
+Each variant have separate bundle.
+There are bundle with ligation and without ligation.
+For code editor or IDE, we use new bundle named **"iosevka-mayukai-xxx-editor-xxxx.zip"**.
+This bundle include fonts with built-in ligature and glyph ligation from Iosevka.

+For terminal app or command prompt, use fonts inside zip bundle named **"iosevka-mayukai-xxx-terminal-xxxx.zip"**.
+This bundle include fonts with monospace configuration and ***without ligation**.
+Also available Nerd Patched Fonts with complete Glyph and Powerline variant inside this bundle on **"nerd-patched-ttf"** folder.
+This variant suitable for Terminal app usage and command prompt shell like Spaceship, Starship, and Powerlevel10K.
+This fonts patched with [Nerd Font Tools by Ryanoasis](https://github.com/ryanoasis/nerd-fonts).

 Webfont type is available in each variant.
 Can be used for styling web apps font.